Functional Specifications

 Acceptance Criteria

-- AC-5.1.1: The task list shows a maximum of 20 tasks per page by default.
+- AC-5.1.1: The task list shows 25 tasks per page by default.

 - AC-5.1.3: Navigating to the next page loads the next set of tasks.

-- AC-5.1.5: The “next” control is disabled or hidden on the last page.
+- AC-5.1.5: The next-page controls are disabled on the last page.

 6. Statistics / Scorecard